-Our video customers receive a package of programming which generally includes a digital set-top box that provides an interactive electronic programming guide with parental controls, access to pay-per-view services, including VOD (available to nearly all of our passings), digital music channels and the option to view certain video services on third-party devices.
+Our video customers receive a package of programming which generally includes a digital set-top box that provides an interactive electronic programming guide with parental controls, access to pay-per-view services, including video on demand ("VOD") (available to nearly all of our passings) and the ability to view certain video services on third-party devices inside and outside the residence.
 Customers have the option to purchase additional tiers of services including premium channels which provide original programming, commercial-free movies, sports, and other special event entertainment programming.
-Substantially all of our video programming is available in HD.
+Substantially all of our video programming is available in high definition.
 We also offer certain video packages containing a limited number of channels via our cable television systems.

-In the vast majority of our footprint, we offer VOD service which allows customers to select from over 50,000 titles at any time.
-VOD titles are typically offered in both standard and high definition.
+In the vast majority of our footprint, we offer VOD service which allows customers to select from over 60,000 titles at any time.
 VOD programming options may be accessed for free if the content is associated with a customer's linear subscription, or for a fee on a transactional basis.
 VOD services are also offered on a subscription basis included in a digital tier premium channel subscription or for a monthly fee.
 Pay-per-view channels allow customers to pay on a per-event basis to view a single showing of a one-time special sporting event, music concert, or similar event on a commercial-free basis.

 Our goal is to provide our video customers with the programming they want, when they want it, on any device.
-DVR service enables customers to digitally record programming and to pause and rewind live programming.
-Customers are increasingly accessing their subscription content through connected devices, such as Apple TV and Roku.
-Customers can also use our Spectrum TV application on mobile devices and on our website, to watch over 300 channels of cable TV, view VOD programming, remotely control digital set-top boxes while in the home and to program DVRs remotely.
-We also enable our customers to view approximately 200 channels out of the home, along with the vast majority of our VOD titles.
-Our video customers also have access to programmer authenticated applications and websites (known as TV Everywhere services) such as HBO Go®, Fox Now®, Discovery Go® and WatchESPN®.

-We are deploying Spectrum Guide®, our network or "cloud-based" user interface, to new video customers in the majority of our service areas.
-Spectrum Guide® is designed to allow our customers to enjoy a state-of-the-art video experience on our set-top boxes, and provides access to third-party video applications such as Netflix.
-While Spectrum Guide runs on traditional set-top boxes, it offers an advanced look and feel that is similar to that of our Spectrum TV application, which is designed to work on third-party devices.
-Spectrum Guide enables customers to find video content more easily across cable TV channels and VOD options.
-We plan to continue to enhance and expand deployment of this user interface in 2019 and beyond.
+Digital video recorder ("DVR") service enables customers to digitally record programming and to pause and rewind live programming.
+Customers can also use our Spectrum TV application on Internet Protocol ("IP") devices to watch over 375 channels of cable TV in home and approximately 275 channels out of home and view VOD programming.
+Customers are increasingly accessing their subscription video content through connected IP devices via our IP network.
+In 2019, we launched cloud DVR service which allows customers to schedule, record and watch their favorite programming anytime from connected IP devices as well as SpectrumTV.com.
+Our video customers also have access to programmer authenticated applications and websites (known as TV Everywhere services) such as HBO Go, Fox Now, Discovery Go and ESPN.
+We deploy Spectrum Guide[®], our network or "cloud-based" user interface, to new video customers in the majority of our service areas.
+Spectrum Guide runs on traditional set-top boxes but offers a look and feel similar to that of our Spectrum TV application.
+Spectrum Guide also provides access to third-party video applications such as Netflix.